-After your doctor identifies endometrial tissue, they’ll assess its severity.
-Endometriosis is divided into stages based on the amount of endometrial tissue you have outside your uterus and how deep it goes:
+After your doctor identifies endometrium-like tissue, they’ll assess its severity.
+Endometriosis is divided into stages based on the amount of endometrium-like tissue you have outside your uterus and how deep it goes:

-- Stage 1.
-Minimal.
-There are some isolated areas of endometrial tissue.
+- Stage 1: Minimal.
+There are some isolated areas of endometrium-like tissue.

-- Stage 4.
-Severe.
-There are multiple organs involved with extensive areas of endometrial tissue and scarring.
+- Stage 4: Severe.
+There are multiple organs involved with extensive areas of endometrium-like tissue and scarring.

 However, the stage of endometriosis has no relation to symptoms.
-There can be significant symptoms even with lower levels of disease.
-Rectovaginal endometriosis is often stage 4.
+There can be significant symptoms even at lower levels.
+Rectovaginal endometriosis is often

-Because this condition is on-going and chronic, the goal of treatment is to control your symptoms.
+Because this condition is ongoing, the goal of treatment is to control your symptoms.
 Your doctor will help you choose a treatment based on how severe the condition is and where it’s located.
 This usually involves a combination of surgery and medication.

 Endometriosis surgery can be done laparoscopically or robotically through small incisions using small instruments.